WynterA/Learning/Swift/Chapter10/Homepwner/README.md

 Note that you do not care about getting any specific cell out of the pool because you are going to change the cell content anyway.
 What you need is a cell of a specific type.
 The good news is that every cell has a reuseIdentifier property of type String.
 When a data source asks the table view for a reusable cell, it passes a string and says, “I need a cell with this reuse identifier.”
 By convention, the reuse identifier is typically the name of the cell class.

 To reuse cells, you need to register either a prototype cell or a class with the table view for a specific reuse identifier.
 You are going to register the default `UITableViewCell` class.
 You tell the table view, “Hey, any time I ask for a cell with this reuse identifier, give me back a cell that is this specific class.”
 The table view will either give you a cell from the reuse pool or instantiate a new cell if there are no cells of that type in the reuse pool.

+### Content Insets

+The interfaces for the applications you create fill up the entire window of the device.
+The status bar, if visible, is placed on top of the interface, so your interfaces must account for the placement of the status bar.
+To have the table view cells not underlap the status bar, you will add some padding to the top of the table view.
+A `UITableView` is a subclass of `UIScrollView`, from which it inherits the contentInset property.
+You can think of the content inset as padding for all four sides of the scroll view.

+The top of the table view is given a content inset equal to the height of the status bar.
+This will make the content appear below the status bar when the table view is scrolled to the top.
+The scroll indicators will also underlap the status bar, so you give them the same insets to have them appear just below the status bar.

+Notice that you access the tableView property on the `ItemsViewController` to get at the table view.
+This property is inherited from `UITableViewController` and returns the controller’s table view.
+While you can get the same object by accessing the view of a `UITableViewController`, using tableView tells the compiler that the returned object will be an instance of `UITableView`.
+Thus, calling a method or accessing a property that is specific to `UITableView` will not generate an error.